Rawrshak/Rawrshak-Improvement-Proposals/RIP-3 Nft Bank/RIP-3 Nft Bank.md

 -   SecurityInfo
     -   uint64 lastAccessed - blockNumber of the last time an account was accessed.
     -   bool accountLocked - whether an account is locked or not
-    -   uint64 backupCounter
+    -   bytes32 - password for locking the account
     -   address[] backupAddresses- backUp accounts in case the main account's private keys are lost
 #### Bank.sol-
-Inherits:
--   ERC1155HolderUpgradeable and ERC721HolderUpgradeable which gives the contract the ability to receive and store NFTs.
+Imports:
 -   IERC721Upgradeable and IERC1155Upgradeable which allows the contract to make transfer calls.
 -   ERC165CheckerUpgradeable which gives the contract the ability to check supported interfaces.

+Inherits:
+-   ERC1155HolderUpgradeable and ERC721HolderUpgradeable which gives the contract the ability to receive and store NFT's.
+-   AccessControlUpgradeable which allows the contract to grant account access to backup addresses.
 -   PausableUpgradeable which provides the functionality of locking functions in case a bug is discovered.
 -   IBank and IBankStorage interfaces.

 Global variables:
--   accountInfo (address => LibBank.SecurityInfo)
+-   (address => LibBank.SecurityInfo) accountInfo
--   uint64 averageBlockTime
+-   uint64 maxSecurityTimeout- a blockNumber which represents the length of time required before a backup address will have access to an account
 -   uint64 lastPaused - blockNumber of when the contracts have been frozen

 Functions: